Blessing336/Activate-s-Employee-Turnover-Analysis/README.md

 # Project Description

-Activate Company was established in 2012 and it is known for providing financial services to individuals and businesses across the world. **In 2024, the company had 5,654 active employees in the UK, but 980 employees left the UK branches that year.** This shows that 17% of the workforce exited, which is a **408% increase** compared to that of 2023.
+Activate Company was established in 2012 and is known for providing financial services to individuals and businesses across the world. **In 2024, the company had 5,654 active employees in the UK, but 980 employees left the UK branches that year.** This shows that 17% of the workforce exited.

 This sharp rise in employee exits has caused a serious problem for the company.
 Replacing these employees has been extremely expensive.
 In 2024 alone, the **UK branches spent £13.7 million on hiring and training new workers** to fill the gaps left by those who left.

-This project was carried out to understand why so many employees are leaving and what are the contributors to turnovers.
+This project was carried out to understand how the Activate Company is doing and why so many employees are leaving.

 <br/>